Gianfranco-PA/Bootcamp-Java-Avanzado/README.md

 - [X] Clean unused classes:
   - `ExampleFileUtils` class
   - `PropertyFactory` class
-- [] Setting classes for Agnostic Playlist
+- [X] Setting classes for Agnostic Playlist
-  - For the purpose of this system, is not necessary to save information about Album and Artist
+  - For the purpose of this system, is not necessary to save information about Album and Artist.
+Extra information is about artist or album, is not necessary at this iteration, but it opens to modify in the future.
 - [] Apply Patterns:

 ## Part 2 - Upgrade Java Version